|

 Lady."
 But when it was completed, she

-didn't like the glass I used in the woman's face.
-From then on it
+didn't like the glass I had chosen for the woman's face.
+From

-was known as "A Study for My Lady" as my sister-in-law always swore she
+it became known as "A Study for My Lady" because my

-would one day commission the original again and wanted to retain "My
+would one day commission it again and wanted to retain "My

 Lady" as the title for her own artwork.
-This artwork was based on a
+Way back then I was already a

-women's fashion poster from the year 1914, and the original poster
+women's fashion poster from the year 1914.
+The actual poster

 showed the entire woman dressed in the full-skirt continuation of what

-opting out as I didn't really want to part with it.
+opting out as I didn't really want to part with this artwork anyway.
 I

-was living "on the hill" in Boulder at the time, just after having
+was living "on the hill" in Boulder, Colorado at the time, and the

 landlord and eventually my friend.